dipesh227/dreampixeltechnology/README.md

     ```
     - The application code will automatically handle the `VITE_` prefix for client-side access.

+> **A Note on API Usage and Limits**: The standard Google Gemini API key comes with a generous free tier suitable for development and testing.
+However, this tier has rate limits and a daily quota.
+If you see an error about "quota exceeded," it means you have used all your free requests for the day.
+Your quota will reset automatically (usually the next day, PST).
+For higher usage, you can upgrade your Google Cloud project to a paid plan.

 > **Note on Supabase Credentials**: The Supabase URL and anonymous key are pre-configured in `src/services/supabaseClient.ts` to ensure a stable connection for development.
 No action is needed for this part.

 ### 5. Set Up Supabase Database